Are you feeling lost comparing Intel B360 Vs Z370 chipset and considering which one to choose? Don’t get exhausted!

 Does B360 chipset support RAID?

-Does B360 chipset support 6th & 7th gen processor?
+Does B360 chipset support the 6th & 7th gen processor?

--No, B360 chipset does not support 6th & 7th gen i5 CPU.
-It is only compatible with 8th gen processor.
+No, B360 chipset does not support the 6th & 7th gen i5 CPU.
+It is only compatible with the 8th gen processor.

--Technically, Z370 chipset is built for gaming.
-It is the high-end chipset that made its debut with 8th gen processor.
+Technically, Z370 chipset is built for gaming.
+It is the high-end chipset that made its debut with the 8th gen processor.

 Does Z370 chipset support RAID?